Perspective | Israel can’t contain Iran alone. It doesn’t have to.

 Biden’s victory means that approach will change.
 Israel should make its case in early, high-level consultations between the two governments.
 But it will have no ability to dictate U.S. policy, so it will also need to be prepared for Biden to attempt to reenter the deal.
 That means developing a common strategy to prevent Iran from acquiring nuclear weapons that looks beyond the remaining years of the JCPOA and draws on all the tools — diplomatic, economic, covert and military — in each of the two nations’ toolboxes.

 The Biden administration will need to take into account that Israel will continue to view an Iranian nuclear weapon as an existential threat, and, like any sovereign nation, will act as it believes necessary to defend itself.
 On this point, Biden and his secretary of state-designate, Antony Blinken, longtime supporters of Israel’s security, have no illusions.
 The United States will also benefit if the dialogue with Israel expands beyond the narrow question of the JCPOA, where there will certainly be disagreement.
 For one thing, that question may be moot.
 By the time Biden takes office, Iran may be so far out of compliance that a return is impossible.
 He will have to consider whether any sanctions Trump deployed provide leverage to get Iran to agree to extend the JCPOA’s terms.
 Even if Biden removes them, he will retain the ability to threaten their reimposition if needed, and Iran knows they have bite.
-Israel should consider what form an extension of the JCPOA can take that would provide assurance Iran will remain nonnuclear while buying time for a more comprehensive resolution.
+Israel should consider what form an extension of the JCPOA can take that would provide assurance that Iran will remain nonnuclear while buying time for a more comprehensive resolution.

 Biden’s team also understands that even if Iran’s nuclear potential may be the gravest threat it poses, its other aggressive activities — developing advanced ballistic missiles; supplying regional proxies such as Hezbollah and Yemen’s Houthi rebels; and attempting to encircle Israel with a ring of precision-guided missiles — must also be addressed.
 Indeed, earlier this year, Jake Sullivan, Biden’s national security adviser-designate, and Daniel Benaim, a Biden Middle East policy adviser, called for a “structured regional dialogue” that could address Iran’s nonnuclear threats in parallel with renewed nuclear talks.
 Such diplomacy, augmented by sanctions and other measures when required, should ensure that Israel’s interests are represented, whether or not Israel sits at the table.

 A comprehensive solution to the problem of containing Iran should be the focus of this joint U.S.-Israeli effort.
-Biden has called for a longer, stronger agreement that will ensure Iran does not achieve a nuclear weapon for the long term, which would mean stricter inspection protocols and application to other dangerous technologies, like ballistic missiles.
-He has made clear he does not tolerate Iran’s dangerous regional role and accepts Israel’s need to act against threats like Iranian military installations in Syria.
+Biden has called for a longer, stronger agreement that will ensure Iran does not achieve a nuclear weapon for the long term, which would mean stricter inspection protocols and application to other dangerous technologies, such as ballistic missiles.
+He has made clear that he does not tolerate Iran’s dangerous regional role and accepts Israel’s need to act against threats such as Iranian military installations in Syria.
 These positions, and the mixture of pressures and incentives deployed to influence Iranian calculations toward a set of long-term understandings, are potential points of convergence with Israel and other regional players.

 At the end of the day, the United States and Israel do not have to agree on everything, but it’s in their mutual interest to coordinate their approaches on Iran.
 Israel has the capability and the political will to conduct operations akin to the Fakhrizadeh killing.
 But it isn’t tenable for Israel to confront Iran without limits if doing so puts it in direct opposition to the strategy of a friendly U.S. administration that is pursuing the same strategic goal of preventing an Iranian nuclear weapon for the long term, while defending other key U.S. interests.

 Those in both countries who are expecting an inevitable clash between allies should pause and think.
-The United States and Israel will continue to share common goals — an Iran that is nonnuclear and that does not threaten and harm its neighbors.
+The United States and Israel will continue to share common goals: an Iran that is nonnuclear and that does not threaten and harm its neighbors.
 A wide range of tools, in the short, medium and long term, are available for a joint strategy to achieve them.
-A commitment early on to overcome disagreements on tactical questions, and to focus together on common strategic objectives will be better for the U.S.-Israel alliance and a more effective way to contain Iran.
+A commitment early on to overcome disagreements on tactical questions and to focus together on common strategic objectives will be better for the U.S.-Israel alliance and a more effective way to contain Iran.